NeKoRoSYS/NeKoRoSYS/README.md

 I am active the most on Discord.
 Here's my username - `@nekorosys`

-I work alone either professionaly or as a hobby while I continue my journey of upskilling and making useable prototypes.
+I work alone either professionaly or as a hobby while I continue my journey of upskilling and making useable prototypes and products.
 However, I am more than happy enough to work with anyone who's interested if I pass the criteria.

 <!-- TODO: Add CV and Specialized Portfolios -->